MinShirley/OMG4/README.md

 You can check the result (w/ various metrics, encoded model size, etc.) at **./res.txt**

 ### 3. Evaluation
-At the end of training, evaluation process is implemented.
+At the end of training, the evaluation process is implemented.
 Or you can evaluate the trained model with the encoded "comp.xz" file with the following command
 ```
 python test.py \
 --config ./configs/dynerf/cook_spinach.yaml \